Lukas9293/ME405TermProject/README.md

   - **Action:** Normal operation with active closed-loop control.
   - **Transition:** On button press, toggle back to Stopped.

+The encoder tasks, IR sensor task, and motor control tasks are not shown here because they are not FSMs.
+This is because they perform a single, repetitive operation rather than switching between multiple states.
+For example, the encoder tasks simply read sensor values to update encoder counts and velocities in a continuous loop—they don’t have distinct states that change based on conditional logic.
+Similarly, the IR sensor task continuously reads the eight analog channels, computes the centroid, and updates a shared variable without transitioning between different operational modes.
+The motor control tasks operate in much the same way: they read the current motor command from a shared variable and adjust the PWM output accordingly, all within an infinite loop that doesn’t incorporate state-dependent behavior.
+In contrast, FSM tasks like the closed-loop or bumper tasks have multiple states with specific entry conditions, transitions, and actions tailored to different parts of the course or collision recovery scenarios.
+These FSMs use conditional checks to move between states, while the tasks mentioned above consistently perform their single function without any internal state changes.

 ## Using our Code

 1. **Hardware Setup:**